FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_serverLogs/r_st_logFileDetails/r_st_log4j_files.md

    </tbody>
 </table>

 In an Enterprise Cluster (EC), when the database does not accept log messages fast enough and the queue becomes full, the servers listed in the table store their log messages in a buffer file until the database can accept them.
-See <a href="../t_st_control_log_fallback_from_database_to_file#Control" class="MCXref xref">Control log fallback from database to file</a>.
+See [Control log fallback from database to file](../t_st_control_log_fallback_from_database_to_file#Control).

 The behavior for each server is controlled by the following parameters in their respective log4j files: